The Renters' Rights Act 2025

 Mandatory Private Rented Sector Ombudsman

-All private landlords in England must join the new mandatory Private Rented Sector Ombudsman scheme.
-The service gives tenants free, independent dispute resolution without going to court.
-Operating without membership is a criminal offence carrying fines of up to £5,000.
+When the scheme launches (Phase 2 — expected late 2026), every private landlord in England will be required to join the new mandatory Private Rented Sector Ombudsman.
+The service will give tenants free, independent dispute resolution without going to court.
+Operating without membership will be a criminal offence.

 Landlords